aidantr/FuzzyCRegression.jl/docs/src/package.md

 fcr_model = fit(iris,y = "SepalWidth", x = ["1","SepalLength"], G=3, m=1.5)
 summarize(fcr_model)
 ```
 where "1" specifies a constant term.
-An advantage of this approach is that the coefficients are labeled by variable name.
+An advantage of this approach is that the estimated coefficients are labeled by variable name.

 Alternatively, the data can be passed directly as arrays: